-Municipal incinerator plants rarely enter lists of top architectural highlights.
-Ah, but this is Vienna and they do things differently here.
-Consider, for example, the Spittelau incinerator with its remarkable design by none other than Friedensreich Hundertwasser.
+Municipal incinerators rarely top lists of architectural highlights.
+Ah, but this is Vienna, and they do things differently here.
+Consider, for example, the Spittelau incinerator with its remarkable design by Friedensreich Hundertwasser.

 - Top features include the huge golden chimney ball, giant rooftop cap, and classic Hundertwasser façade

-- Super photo opportunity and easily reached by public transport
+- Super photo opportunity & easily reached by public transport

 - See also: